=276QS World University Rankings

 Student life in Milan

 Studying at the University of Milan and living in Milan is an exciting experience.
-Milan – which hosted the Expo 2015 – is known throughout the world for science, finance, fashion, design, publishing, theatre, music, food and its international trade fairs.
+Milan – which will host the Winter Olympics Games in 2026 – is known throughout the world for science, finance, fashion, design, publishing, theatre, music, food and its international trade fairs.

 It is also an extremely lively city, which offers great cultural opportunities as well as the best in sports and leisure.
 Due to its central position in the northern part of Italy, it is a good point of access for many world-renowned localities.
 The most famous Italian lakes are just one hour away, while just a little more time is needed to reach the Alps, the Ligurian Sea, Venice and Florence by car or train, and all the major European cities by plane.

-Lombardy is also an important point of cultural, artistic and scientific reference for the city of Milan which plays host, amongst other things, almost every year, to more than 300 events that are attended by tens of thousands of people.
+Milan is the capital of Lombardy region, known for its economic, cultural and scientific relevance.
+Moreover Milan, plays host, amongst other things, to more than 300 events attended by tens of thousands of people every year.

 Student life on campus